Degrees & Majors

 Why Study American Sign Language?

 Learning a new language can expand a student’s thinking, perspective and opportunities.
-Perimeter College’s guided pathway in American Sign Language prepares students for transfer to baccalaureate programs in interpreting, education or social service.
+Georgia State Perimeter College’s guided pathway in American Sign Language prepares students for transfer to baccalaureate programs in interpreting, education or social service.

 A note on pathways: A pathway is an advising guide to help students prepare for their intended bachelor's degree major.
 By following the course of study outlined in the appropriate Associate of Arts or Associate of Science pathway, students will have the necessary prerequisite courses to continue in their chosen disciplines.
 A pathway is not a major and will not be represented on the diploma.